Matt Snell: Post-football

 In 1973, Snell appeared in the first Miller Lite beer commercial.
 According to the San Francisco Chronicle, "The campaign would feature a collection of middle-aged sports stars and become something of a status symbol for retired athletes for the next 17 years."

 After his playing career in 1973, he sold his restaurant, Matt Snell's Fifth Down, to focus on his new company, Defco Securities, Inc. (of which he is one of the four partners).

-Snell and Emerson Boozer were inducted into the Jets' Ring of Honor on November 29, 2015 because they were partners in each other's success and that of the team.
+Snell and Emerson Boozer were inducted into the Jets' Ring of Honor on November 29, 2015, because they were partners in each other's success and that of the team.
 Snell did not accept the Jets' invitation to participate in the ceremony at MetLife Stadium, just as he consistently has refused the club's invitations to other alumni events for unspecified reasons ever since he retired.
 In 2018, Snell revealed that the reason he hasn't spoken to the Jets was because the team's owner at the time he left, Leon Hess, refused to give him a reference for a future job in spite of both being promised he would receive one, and in spite of his work to build the team's success over his professional football career.

+NFL career statistics

 Personal life

 Snell lives in New Rochelle, New York with his wife Sharon, son Beau and daughter Jada.
 His grandson Donte played football for Holy Cross High School.
 He is a partner in DEFCO Securities, Inc. and owns a restaurant in New York City.
 He is the first cousin, twice removed of running back Benny Snell, with Benny Snell's grandfather being his first cousin.